Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 • Cystourethroscopy.

 There are multiple surgical and nonsurgical treatment options for pelvic organ prolapse.
 The first step is to get a definitive diagnosis of type(s) and degree of severity of pelvic organ prolapse.
-Each treatment has unique benefits, and which choice you make will be influenced by your type of degree of severity of POP, lifestyle and behaviors, age, whether or not you are through having children, length of time you have been suffering with symptoms, intensity of symptoms, additional medical conditions, desire to have an active sex life, and financial considerations.
+Each treatment has unique benefits, and which choice you make will be influenced by your type of POP and grade of severity, lifestyle and behaviors, age, whether or not you are through having children, length of time you have been suffering with symptoms, intensity of symptoms, additional medical conditions, desire to have an active sex life, and financial or insurance considerations.

 Often when women prefer non-surgical treatment, they are referred to physical therapists or physiotherapists.
-Women's Health physical therapists have a significant variety of treatment options they provide women with pelvic organ prolapse.
-Since women's needs vary considerably based on type/degree of prolapse; treatment regimens will vary from woman to woman.
+Women's Health physical therapists provide a significant variety of treatment options for POP.
+Since women's needs vary considerably based on type/degree of prolapse, treatment regimens will vary from woman to woman.

 • Kegel Exercises.